AntoineMrj/Panoptes-Front-End/app/pages/dashboard/README.md

 ### Limitations
 We were unable to fetch gold standards classifications.
 We tried to call the dedicated endpoint explained in Panoptes [documentation](https://panoptes.docs.apiary.io/#reference/classification/classification-collection/list-all-classifications) but without results.

+For some reason, on refresh on project page, the API throw an error (so data is loaded when coming from project list page).